 Research into Alzheimer’s Disease

-In research published in the medical journal Experimental Gerontology, (1) investigators in China gave laboratory worms tea to test their theory that tea would provide the worms with anti-aging, anti-oxidation and anti-Alzheimer’s protective effects.
+In research published in the medical journal Experimental Gerontology, (1) investigators gave laboratory worms tea to test their theory that tea would provide the worms with anti-aging, anti-oxidation and anti-Alzheimer’s protective effects.

 The conclusion of this study; tea water extract provides benefits of anti-aging, anti-Alzheimer’s disease and anti-oxidation.